dansinclair25/duco-rest-api/README.md

 `GET /balances?sort=balance:asc`
 Note that ommiting any direction of sorting (i.e. `?sort=balance`) will return results in ascending order

+To limit the number of returned objects;
+`GET /transactions?sort=amount:desc&limit=10`

-Filtering and sorting can also be chained;
+Filtering, sorting, and limiting can also be chained;
-`GET /transactions?sender=revox&recipient=bilboz&sort=amount:desc`
+`GET /transactions?sender=revox&recipient=bilboz&sort=amount:desc&limit=10`